MakingLife/evolvinator/README.md

 A trimmed down version of the evolvinator, currently sized at 22184 btyes so will fit on an Uno

+Download this zip and open the file evolvinator.ino with the arduino IDE.

 The ethernet functionality is removed, timekeeping by the arduino is done by manually entering the time via a

 	setTime(hr,min,sec,day,month,yr)